itinstructor/SpeedTestPython/readme.md

 ## Internet bandwidth tester in Python with CustomTkinter

 This project leverages using ChatGPT 3.5 to build parts of an application.

 I started with a functional Tkinter program I created using the speed-cli Python library.
-I am adding and integrating features using ChatGPT 3.5 to build some of the code.
+This program was the final step in the tutorial [Python Speedtest Tutorial.pdf](./Python%20Speedtest%20Tutorial.pdf) I am adding and integrating features using ChatGPT 3.5 to build some of the code.

 I am not using ChatGPT to build the entire program.
 I am using it as a coding helper.
 I could do the entire program manually.
-Using ChatGPT speeds up the developement process.
+I am using ChatGPT speeds up the development process.
+I just install GitHub Copilot.

 ## V3 GUI